raydenlim/tp/docs/DeveloperGuide.md

 #### Add To Consultation Feature
 This section explains the implementation of the Add To Consultation feature via the `addtoconsult` command.
-The `AddToConsultCommand` adds a new student to the consultation identified using the Index.
+The `AddToConsultCommand` adds a new student to the consultation identified using an Index.
-There are 2 compulsory field, which are the Index of the consultation to add student into, and the name of the student.
+There are two compulsory field, which are the Index of the consultation to add student into, and the name of the student.

 Below is the sequence diagram outlining the execution of `AddToConsultCommand`.